Announcement

 • In the Large Process Group, the combined JPP/JSP cohort reassembles with the program Co-Directors.

 • Participants can remain in contact in the period between the monthly training weekends via a Google Group hosted by the Institute.
 Syllabi and readings assignments are also distributed online, so participants must have computer/internet access and an e-mail address.
-All program class sessions and groups are conducted on an in-person basis only.

 Tuition